 I'm really impressed with my Nikon D810.
 Unlike most "new" cameras that are pretty much the same as last year's models, my D810 is significantly better than my old D800e.
 It's also about an ounce (30g) lighter.

-I'm impressed because it's sharper, and mostly because it's much smoother, faster and quieter than the old D800 and D800e.
 The D810 astounds me with how well it can handle multiple assignments, from ultra-high resolution gallery and fine art production, botanical field work and scientific record-keeping, military reconnaissance and industrial espionage to family, portraits and fast action — and it works astounding well down into the dark with autofocus that's fast and sure in dimmer light than I can see.
-It's also super-clean at insanely high ISOs.
+Of course it's super-clean at insanely high ISOs.

 The Nikon D810 is the world's highest technical image quality DSLR.
 The only way to get higher technical quality is to pay as much as a new Mercedes for a clumsy medium-format camera, and even then it's not clear that it would be any better — and the D810 is far smaller, lighter, faster and quieter.
 You can shoot anything, anywhere on the D810, while if I gave you a $50,000 medium format system for free you still wouldn't want to lug it around or deal with its slow speeds and balky prima-donna handling.